Downhill Lie

 How to Play a Fade

-A draw is a bullfight that starts left of the target and curves back to the right for a right handed golfer.
+A draw is a ballfight that starts left of the target and curves back to the right for a right handed golfer.
 A fade is a desirable ball flight for golfers at the highest level of play because the golf ball lands softer when landing on the green.
 The science of a fade is when the club face is pointed right of the club path at impact the ball will always curve from left to right.

 Punch Shot